 Jacqueline Brown was born in Colorado on August 30, 1914, and the family lived for a time in Texas before arriving in Hollywood in the early 1920s.
-The youngster appeared in about a dozen films including the silent serial, THE BAR-C MYSTERY (Pathe, 1926), before taking several years off to attend high school and study acting at the Pasadena Playhouse.
+The youngster appeared in about a dozen films including the silent serial, THE BAR-C MYSTERY (Pathe, 1926) and then took several years off to attend high school and study acting at the Pasadena Playhouse.

-She returned to films as a teenager, and in the early 1930s, worked in a half dozen or so Hal Roach shorts at MGM with Charley Chase, Laurel & Hardy and the 'Boy Friends' series.
+She returned to films as a teenager in the early 1930s, and worked in a half dozen or so Hal Roach shorts at MGM with Charley Chase, Laurel and Hardy and the 'Boy Friends' series.

 She did a trio of early sound cliffhangers: in HEROES OF THE WEST (Universal, 1932), she was billed as Diane DuVal.
-As Jacqueline Wells, she did CLANCY OF THE MOUNTED (Universal, 1933) with Tom Tyler and TARZAN THE FEARLESS (Principal, 1933) with Buster Crabbe.
+As Jacqueline Wells, she was the heroine in CLANCY OF THE MOUNTED (Universal, 1933) with Tom Tyler and TARZAN THE FEARLESS (Principal, 1933) with Buster Crabbe.

-The WAMPAS Baby Stars was an annual event that spotlighted up and coming new starlets and the event began in the early 1920s.
+The WAMPAS Baby Stars was an annual event that spotlighted new starlets and the event began in the early 1920s.
 The sponsor was The Western Association of Motion Picture Advertisers.
-Wells was among the 1934 winners, which was the final year for the WAMPAS awards.
+Jacqueline Wells was among the 1934 winners, which was the final year for the WAMPAS awards.

-Around 1935 - and still using the Jacqueline Wells name - she became a contract player at Columbia, and over the next five years or so, she did bits, supporting roles, and leads in various films including her first B western, SQUARE SHOOTER (1935) with Tim McCoy.
+Around 1935 - and still using the Jacqueline Wells name - she became a contract player at Columbia, and over the next five years or so, she did bits, supporting roles, and leads in various films including her first B western, SQUARE SHOOTER (Columbia, 1935) with Tim McCoy.